Dispute NYC parking tickets for free in just a few minutes

 Here are some simple steps to help you appeal your parking ticket:

-- Answer a few questions regarding your ticket, including what type of citation you received and where you received it in.
+- Answer a few questions about your ticket, including what type of citation you received and where you received it.

 - Snap a pic of your ticket and upload it to the app.

-- DoNotPay will generate the exact template you need to dispute and beat your ticket.
+- DoNotPay will generate the exact script you need for your hearing to dispute your ticket.

-Watch and learn how to dispute a parking ticket in two minutes:
+Watch how to dispute parking citations in any city

-Is it really possible to successfully dispute a parking infraction in New York City?
+Is it really possible to not pay NYC parking tickets?

 Yes!
 Disputing a parking infraction is worth two minutes of your time.
 Even if you’re at fault, New York City will lower fines if you dispute your ticket.

 A parking ticket becomes defective when one or more of the required elements are missing or poorly filled out.
-The citation becomes questionable and can be disputed successfully if:
+The citation can be disputed successfully if:

 - The ticket is illegible